hm-lang/core/proposals/README.md

 would be preceded with `::` since it does not modify the file data, e.g., `::read(File): string`, whereas a function that writes data to a file could be `;;write(File, String): null` to indicate the function can modify memory outside itself.
 Random functions are of course impure as well.
-A method of a class being used as a function with the same signature is an impure function, since it can use data within the class instance to determine the result of the function call.
-E.g.,
+Class methods are considered impure, since they use data within the class instance to determine the result of the function call.

 ```
 # we want to pass in a function here: